maxgmr/ubuntu-packaging-guide/docs/how-to/download-new-upstream-version.rst

 --------------------------------------------

-Running :manpage:`uscan(1)` from the :term:`Root` of the :term:`Source Tree` will check if a newer upstream version exists and downloads it:
+Running :manpage:`uscan(1)` from the :term:`Root` of the :term:`Source Tree` will check if a newer upstream version exists and download it:

 .. code-block:: bash